 Notices, Info and Error messages.
 Grouping Criteria will not show up as

-Assets tab of a case shows assets that have contributes at least
+Assets tab of a case shows assets that have contributed at least

 one log line to this case.
 In this example 1.169 assets are affected.